-Kumquats are an interesting fruit.
-They appear similar to oranges but are much smaller, more sour, and often slightly oval rather than round.
-Kumquat trees (Citrus japonica) are relatively small flowering citrus trees.
-They grow in warm climates and also can be kept in containers, even indoors under the right conditions.
-The trees are slow growers with dense, glossy, dark green foliage.
-They bear small white flowers in the late spring to early summer that turn into the fruits.
-Some varieties will even flower and then produce fruit twice a year.
+Kumquat is a smallish broadleaf evergreen fruit tree native to China and southeastern Asia.
+It is one of the better citrus trees for indoor growing, thanks to its small size and its habit of late flowering and a long fruit production season.
+Kumquat is a slow grower with dense, glossy, dark green foliage.
+It bears small white flowers in the late spring to early summer, producing fruits that gradually ripen well into winter.
+Some varieties will even flower and fruit twice a year.
 These trees are best planted in the early spring.
 Young trees might take a year or two after they're planted before they start to bear fruit.

 |Botanical Name||Citrus japonica|

 Kumquats have been in cultivation throughout Asia for centuries, and these small trees are perfectly adapted to container culture.
 When grown indoors, they likely won't reach their full size, but they still have the potential to produce lots fruit.
 And there are several dwarf varieties that are ideal for indoor growing.